codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 Upgrade provisioned Hybrid GitOps Runtimes to install critical security updates, get new functionality, and the latest versions of all components.
 Upgrade a provisioned Hybrid Runtime by running a silent upgrade or through the GitOps CLI wizard.
 If you have managed clusters for Hybrid GitOps Runtimes, upgrading the Runtime automatically updates runtime components within the managed cluster as well.

->The Update Available!
-Notification in the List View's Version column indicates that a newer version of the Runtime is available.
+>The `Update Available!
+Notification` in the List View's Version column indicates that a newer version of the Runtime, Helm chart, or both are available.

 <!--- When there are security updates, the UI displays the alert, _At least one runtime requires a security update_.
 The Version column displays an _Update Required!_ notification.